 The MBMS GW chooses an IP Multicast address for distribution.
+The IP Multicast Address may be unique for the MBMS bearer service, or it may be reused from another active MBMS bearer service with an identical service area and of the same QoS.
 The proposed IP Multicast and Source address for distribution is indicated by the MBMS GW to the downstream MMEs and/or SGSNs at Session Start.
 The MME/SGSN forwards the request to the downstream eNodeB/RNC at Session Start.

 In the UTRAN case, the RNC may accept or reject the proposed IP Multicast distribution in the MBMS Session Start Response to the SGSN.
 The RNC node shall indicate to SGSN if IP Multicast distribution is accepted in the Session Start Response.
 If accepted the RNC shall report the channel (IP Multicast and Source address) to the backbone in order to join the bearer service multicast distribution.
+For an IP Multicast address that is shared by several MBMS bearer services, RNC only reports to the backbone once.
 At Session Stop the RNC shall correspondingly report to the backbone in order to leave the bearer service multicast distribution.
+For a MBMS bearer service that shares the IP Multicast address with one or more other MBMS bearer service(s), the RNC does only report to the backbone at session stop of the last remaining bearer service that has used a shared IP Multicast address.
 If one or more downstream RNC nodes do not accept IP Multicast distribution, the SGSN will establish a normal MBMS point-to-point GTP-U tunnel to related RNCs and a point-to-point GTP-U tunnel to the MBMS GW.
 The SGSN does not respond to the MBMS GW until it has received responses from all RNCs or until a configurable time has elapsed (e.g. with a recommended default of 5 seconds).
 The SGSN shall indicate to the MBMS GW if IP Multicast distribution is accepted (by one or more RNCs) and it shall also indicate if normal MBMS point-to-point distribution is required (by one or more RNCs).
 The RNC node shall indicate to SGSN if IP Multicast distribution is accepted in the Session Start Response.
 If this indication is missing, the SGSN node shall treat the RNC node as not accepting IP Multicast distribution and use unicast distribution.